rgorenko/calculator/README.md

 CalculationService is responsible for apply of operation to operands.

 ##### Ideas for future
-1 Improve function testing.
-Create black box container for application,  send commands to container and check result.
+- 1 Improve function testing.
+Create black box container for application,  send commands to container and check result <br>
-2 More unit tests
+- 2 More unit tests <br>
-3 Improve Exception handling
+- 3 Improve Exception handling <br>
-4 Remove message after start for java >= 9
+- 4 Remove message after start for java >= 9 <br>
-5 Use BigDecimal instead of Double
+- 5 Use BigDecimal instead of Double <br>
-6 Better support of graceful shutdown
+- 6 Better support of graceful shutdown <br>